chilearningcode/SQL-Explore-AdventureWorks-Dataset/README.md

 |7	|BB Ball Bearing|6|2011|5259|null|0.0
 |8	|...

-Observe the fluctuations and variations in the stock quantity of each product over the last 6 months of the year. <br> The data reveals a consistent decrease each quarter, indicating that the products were selling well and steadily.
+Over the last 6 months of the year, the data shows fluctuations and variations in stock quantity for each product.
+There is a consistent decrease each quarter, suggesting that **the products were selling well and steadily**.

 #### Query 07: Calc Ratio of Stock / Sales in 2011 by product name, by month *Order results by month desc, ratio desc.
 Round Ratio to 1 decimal mom yoy*
 ```sql